bobblanchett/WarpWar_Mailing_List_Archive/README.md

 ### Markdown Conversion
 Convert all plaintext files and any other files as appropriate to Markdown Format
 ### Browsable Message Corpus
-Convert the mbox archive taken
+Convert the mbox archive taken from the groups.io copy to a browsable serachable format suitable for GHP and the open web.
 ### Serve repo contents on GitHub Pages
+Make the contents
 ### Maintain repo with new material

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTc0MDE3MDcxNV19
+eyJoaXN0b3J5IjpbNjE4OTYyNzgxXX0=
 -->